GabrielNakamura/presentation-SEdwardsVisit/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Invited lecture in Biogeography class

-## Bridging the gap among community phylogenetics, biogeography and macroevolution: moving from patterns to process
+## Bridging the gap among community phylogenetics, biogeography and macroevolution

 ### Outline